Esailing World Championship

 The Esailing World Championship (ESWC) is an annual esports competition, first held in 2018 and officially recognized by World Sailing the main sports governing body.

-Esailing consist on real time regatta simulation via video game.
+Esailing consists of real time regatta simulation via video game.

-The video game support of the competition since 2018 is provided by the french company Virtual Regatta.
-Esailing is also one of the 5 esport disciplines selected by the International Olympic Committee for the Olympics Virtual Series(OVS).
+The video game support of the competition since 2018 is provided by the French company Virtual Regatta.
+Esailing is also one of the esport disciplines selected by the International Olympic Committee for the Olympics Esports Weeks (OEW) and Olympics Virtual Series (OVS).